lyteword/chspurgeon-tod/volume-7/psalm-133.md

 **Verse 3.** *Commanded Mercy.* Elsewhere goodness is bestowed, but in Zion it is commanded.

-1\.Commanded mercy implies that it must necessarily be given.
+1\.
+Commanded mercy implies that it must necessarily be given.

-2\.Commanded mercy attends commanded unity.
+2\.
+Commanded mercy attends commanded unity.

-3\.Commanded mercy secures life more abundantly, "life for evermore."— *W. B. H.*
+3\.
+Commanded mercy secures life more abundantly, "life for evermore."— *W. B. H.*